One of the most frequently asked questions we receive is, "What program should I move to after I finish my current programming cycle?"

 - (Improve Endurance - Beginner): 6 Week Navy Seal Workout Routine: Speed, Strength & Endurance

 - (Improve Endurance - Intermediate/Advanced): The Tactical Physique: A Functional Strength Training & Conditioning Workout

-We hope that this guide will help you choose the next M&S program you follow a little easier so you can get back on the road to gains.
-However, we’re always here to support you along that journey, so don’t be afraid to ask your questions in those comment sections of the workout you’re considering, or even in the bottom of this one.
+We hope this guide will help you choose your next M&S program.
+We’re always here to support you along that journey, so don’t be afraid to ask questions in those comment sections of the workout you’re considering, or even at the bottom of this one.

 At the end of the day, M&S is here to help you make the most out of the potential you have and want to celebrate your accomplishments along the way.